 This is a full itinerary with most visits on foot including 800 steps at the salt mine.

-A central 3-star hotel five minutes’ walk from Market Square.
+A central, simple 3-star hotel five minutes’ walk from Market Square.
 Bar, restaurant, WiFi (free) and 231 rooms with private facilities, hairdryer and satellite TV.

 Warsaw Restored Extension